 The interior is divided into two seating areas: one opposite the petite bar, and a more private dining space with brick walls on the opposite side.

 Chef Chow was born in Hong Kong and raised on Oahu in Hawaii.
 His menu implements a skilled French technique paired with a modern fusion Hawaiian menu with influences from Japan and Korea.

 “If you’ve ever been curious about Hawaiian food, noreetuh is where you should head first.”

-Noreetuh is one of very (very) few Hawaiian restaurants in the New York City metro area, let alone the Lower East Side.
-If you’ve ever been curious about Hawaiian food, noreetuh is where you should head first.
+Noreetuh is one of very few Hawaiian restaurants in the New York City metro area, let alone the East Village.
+If you’ve ever been curious about Hawaiian food, Noreetuh is where you should headfirst.

 The menu starts with an Musubis.
 Musubis are similar to sushi, or more specifically like nigiri ‘sandwich’ sushi.
 Selections include Galbi: braised beef short rib and kimchi; Pork Jowl with scallion and a hint of ginger; and a Hawaiian staple of Spicy Spam, soy mayo and jalapeño.
 If you never had Spam, try it here.